 This 40-hour training course includes content and standards that are promoted by the Florida Certification Board and may be accepted by State Certification Boards that provide credentials for Recovery Peer Specialists or Peer Supporters.
 Students should check with their State Certification Boards for more information on Certification.

-Yes, As soon as you pass our online Peer Specialist training, you can print your certificate.
-Meaning, you’ll be able to get a job right away!
+Yes, Once you pass our online Peer Specialist training, you can print your certificate.

 Peer specialists can search for open positions through online job boards, such as Indeed, Careerlink, and ZipRecruiter.